This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 For one thing, porn has become a greater force to be reckoned with due to technological advancement.
 Its content has become more violent and extreme in many ways, as well as more accessible and available.

 The conversation surrounding porn has also changed.
 It used to be discussed in society through largely moral dialogue and personal opinion.
-Now, thanks to decades of scientific research and countless personal experiences, we can talk about porn as a non-religious organization and open up the conversation to a wider audience.
+Now, thanks to decades of scientific research from respected institutions and countless personal experiences, we can talk about porn as a non-religious and non-legislative organization and open up the conversation to a wider audience.

 If you’re wanting to change the conversation on porn to be the relatable, powerful, and accessible topic that it can be, here are 10 different ways you can do that.